 Goldman Sachs Group Inc. (GS:US) and other banks involved in General Electric Co.
 (GE:US)’s October 2008, $12 billion secondary offering won dismissal from a securities lawsuit brought by investors who claim they were misled.

 U.S. District Judge Denise Cote in Manhattan yesterday threw out the claims the investors had brought under the 1933 U.S. Securities Act, saying that her previous decision in January, denying the defendants’ request to dismiss the claims, had improperly relied on statements that weren’t incorporated in the offering documents for the shares.

 The relevant statements, “demand remains strong for GE Capital’s commercial paper debt” and “GE’s funding position is strong and GE has performed well during the recent market volatility,” were made in a Sept.
-25, 2008, press release and weren’t incorporated in the prospectus (GE) supplement for the secondary offering, the judge said.
+25, 2008, press release and weren’t incorporated in the prospectus (GE:US) supplement for the secondary offering, the judge said.

 “This ruling disposes of all remaining claims against 42 defendants,” Cote said.